What Are the Different Types of Cerebral Palsy?

 Total Body Cerebral Palsy

-Cerebral palsy is considered total body CP when it affects all parts of the body at some level.
-When the whole body is involved, it is much more likely for further medical complications to develop.
-Total body CP can include spastic quadriplegic, dyskinetic, and ataxic cerebral palsy.
+Cerebral palsy is considered total body CP when it affects all body parts at some level.
+When the whole body is involved, medical complications are much more likely to develop.
+Total body CP can include spastic quadriplegic, dyskinetic and ataxic cerebral palsy.

 Getting Legal Help for Your Cerebral Palsy Case

-Caring for a child that is affected by cerebral palsy is difficult, both emotionally and financially.
-They often require a lifetime of care.
-That care can not only take a toll on the emotional well-being of parents and caregivers, but medical bills can reach overwhelming amounts.
-If the cerebral palsy resulted from medical negligence or malpractice, a lawsuit can be filed against those who are responsible, providing much needed financial compensation to the family.
+Caring for a child who is affected by cerebral palsy is challenging – emotionally, physically, and financially.
+More often than not, they require a lifetime of support, supervision, and care.
+That level of care not only can take a toll on the emotional well-being of parents and caregivers, but the financial demands of frequent medical bills and out-of-pocket expenses can be overwhelming.
+If your child’s cerebral palsy resulted from medical negligence or malpractice, a lawsuit can be filed to hold accountable those who are responsible, providing much-needed financial compensation to the family.

 Disclaimer: Ross Feller Casey, LLP provides legal advice only after an attorney-client relationship is formed.
 Our website is an introduction to the firm and does not create a relationship between our attorneys and clients.
 An attorney-client relationship is formed only after a written agreement is signed by the client and the firm.
 Because every case is unique, the description of awards and summary of cases successfully handled are not intended to imply or guarantee that same success in other cases.
 Ross Feller Casey, LLP represents catastrophically injured persons and their families in injury and wrongful death cases, providing legal representation in Pennsylvania and New Jersey.